-Net loss and total comprehensive loss, over the last eight quarters, ranged from a high of \$2,665,000 in fiscal Q2 2015 to a low of \$1,844,000 in fiscal Q4 of 2013 with fluctuations mainly dependant on the level of research and development activities.
-Included in research and development expense for fiscal Q2 2014 is a one-time payout of \$500,000 related to the termination of the Company's former President and Chief Operating Officer.
-Lower research and development expenses in both Q4 2014 and 2013 are mainly the result of the Company recording investment tax credits.
+Net loss and total comprehensive loss from continuing operations, over the last eight quarters, ranged from a high of \$2,665,000 in fiscal Q2 2015 to a low of \$1,750,000 in fiscal Q4 of 2014 with fluctuations mainly dependant on the level of research and development activities and operating, general and administration expenses.

+Included in the research and development expense for fiscal Q2 2014 is a one-time payout of \$500,000 related to the termination of the Company's former President and Chief Operating Officer.
+Lower research and development expenses in both Q4 2015 and 2014 are mainly the result of the Company recording investment tax credits.